 “Foreign tourists are our guests . . .
 So we have to ensure their (tourists) undisturbed travel in a joyful environment so they get enthralled with the hospitability of Bengali”, he said.

-The heritage and natural beauty of Bengal, rites and customs draw attention of the tourists, he added.
-Recalling the visits of world-famous tourist Ibn Battuta, Fa-Hian, Hiuen Tsang, Vasco da Gama and many others to this sub-continent, the President said if they did not share their visit-experiences, the worldpeople would need more time to know about us.
+The heritage and natural beauty of Bengal, rites, and customs draw the attention of the tourists, he added.
+Recalling the visits of world-famous tourist Ibn Battuta, Fa-Hian, Hiuen Tsang, Vasco da Gama and many others to this sub-continent, the President said if they did not share their visit-experiences, the world people would need more time to know about us.

 Abdul Hamid said the present government led by Prime Minister Sheikh Hasina is working to flourish the tourism sector.
 He also pointed out various pragmatic steps taken by the Father of the Nation Bangabandhu Sheikh Mujibur Rahman to explore huge potentials in the tourism sector.

-The President highly appreciated organizing the country’s largest international tourism fair, calling it very conducive to flourishing the tourism industry of Bangladesh and attracting the foreign tourists .
+The President highly appreciated organizing the country’s largest international tourism fair, calling it very conducive to flourishing the tourism industry of Bangladesh and attracting foreign tourists.

 With the participation of 14 countries including host Bangladesh, will take part in the fair where as many as 140 foreign exhibitors like tour operators, airlines, hotels, and resorts from Nepal, Bhutan, Cambodia, Thailand, Vietnam, Sri Lanka, the United Arab Emirates, Philippines and the Maldives along with local Bangladeshi tourism service providers will display their various services at 160 stalls and 15 pavilions.
 The fair will remain open from 10 am to 9 pm every day.

 The State Minister for Civil Aviation and Tourism Md Mahbub Ali was present as the special guest while TOAB President Taufiq Uddin Ahmed presided over the inaugural function.